Events description

 In the passage it mentions that Rui di Sofa, accompanied by a large number of soldiers, meets the King of the Congo with "the noise of horns, timpani and other instruments that were part of his performance".
 This suggests that during the meeting between Rui di Sofa and the King of the Congo, horns, timpani and other musical instruments were used to create a festive and celebratory atmosphere.

 Askya (King) Muhammad Bonkana is credited for the invention of two musical instruments: a trumpet called "fotorifo" and a drum called "gabtanda".
+The exact form of the two instruments is unknown.

 A proclamation by the new Askia made in the mosque of Djenné while travelling, translated by an interpreter and repeated loudly in the crowded place.